Flop Senator Flake Won't Vote for Judges as Promised

 It’s the failed senator’s last temper tantrum before leaving.

 Where was this guy when Barack Obama was stepping all over Congress and the Constitution?
-Suddenly, he’s a stickler.
+Suddenly, he’s a stickler over Matt Whitaker.

 Jeff Flake says oversight of Mueller probe was given to Matthew Whitaker, “somebody who is in an acting capacity, somebody who has not been confirmed by the Senate.
 Should we here in the Senate be okay with that?
 I would argue no, we can’t be.” (via ABC) pic.twitter.com/pSm4dBlMB5